 There are so many different things, and depending on your boat if you can control your rake, you can maybe bring your rake up to match.

-Brett: There’s a lot to remember, and I guess it all comes back to that time in the boat so that all becomes second nature, you don’t have to think about it.
+Brett: There’s a lot to remember, and I guess it all comes back to that time in the boat.
+It all needs to become second nature, you don’t have to think about it.
 The other thing is having a system that works properly…

-Mat: Yeah, well, we talked about time, that’s a critical part, spending time in the boat, but it’s also your understanding.
+Mat: Gold Medallist Tips For Boatspeed & Changing Gears – We talked about time, that’s a critical part.
+Spending time in the boat, but it’s also your understanding.

 So typical…for me, it’s typically that I sail a lot of different classes, and when we have discussions about what different controls do on the boat, it surprises me that a lot of people just don’t know.